TV 2 Nyheter: History

+The channel was part of the basic package of RiksTV (Rikspakken) when the channel list was released in the summer of 2007, at the expense of foreign news channels, which were rejected.

 Programming

 Weekdays

 The channel has broadcasts with presenters in the studio from 06:00 to 22:30.
-However the newsroom is manned the whole day and thus, the channel can quickly go on air at the last minute in case news breaks during the night.
+However the newsroom is staffed the whole day and thus, the channel can quickly go on air at the last minute in case news breaks during the night.
 Through the night, the day's news items are non-stop in Nyhetshjulet.
 At the same time, a news ticker rolls across the bottom of the screen all day with updates from NTB, TV 2 Nyhetene, TV 2 Sporten, and NA24.no.
 The broadcasts originate from TV 2's Oslo Bureau along Karl Johans gate from 06:30 to 10:30.
 The news team at TV 2's headquarters in Bergen takes over from 10:30 (Økonominyhetene) until 15:00.
 The news is broadcast from Oslo again from 15:00 (Nyhetene) until 18:30.
 The 18:30 edition of Nyhetene is always broadcast from Bergen.
 The newscasts between 19:00 to 21:00 alternate between the Oslo bureau and TV 2's Bergen headquarters.
 The news team at Bergen presents the newscasts from 21:00 to 23:00.